Stencyl/stencylpedia/chapter-9/scaling.md

 <object classid="clsid:d27cdb6e-ae6d-11cf-96b8-444553540000" codebase="http://download.macromedia.com/pub/shockwave/cabs/flash/swflash.cab#version=6,0,40,0" data="http://static.stencyl.com/pedia2/ch9/scaling-modes.swf" height="320" width="640"><param name="quality" value="high"><param name="movie" value="http://static.stencyl.com/pedia2/ch9/scaling-modes.swf"><embed height="320" pluginspage="http://www.macromedia.com/go/getflashplayer" quality="high" src="http://static.stencyl.com/pedia2/ch9/scaling-modes.swf" type="application/x-shockwave-flash" width="640"></object>

 #### No Scaling (Letterboxing)
-After selecting the multiple to draw at, this mode will will not perform any resizing.
+After selecting the multiple to draw at, this mode will not perform any resizing.
 The unused space is left blank.

 #### Full Screen
 After selecting the multiple to draw at, this mode will display the game "as is" without any further scaling.
 Anchors to the top-left.
 This will cause **more of the game to be shown on certain device and less on others**.